grokflow/BE_music_Ahmed_Nawar/README.md

 Basic Music Recommendation Engine using Node.js

 ## Installation
-  - Clone this repository to your machine.
+  - Clone this Git repository to your machine.
   - Change directory in the terminal `cd` to the repository directory.
   - Issue the command `npm install` to install all dependencies.
   - If MongoDB is not installed, follow the instructions [here](http://docs.mongodb.org/manual/installation/)